bitnet-io/electrum-bitnet-4.2.8/electrum/plugins/coldcard/README.md

 owner of the wallet).
 That PSBT is then signed on the Coldcard (again using MicroSD both ways).
-The result is a ready-to-transmit bitcoin transaction, which can be transmitted using Tools > Load Transaction > From File in Electrum-BIT or really any tool.
+The result is a ready-to-transmit bitcoin transaction, which can be transmitted using Tools > Load Transaction > From File in Electrum or really any tool.

 <https://coldcardwallet.com>